Embracing Love, Part 2

 It may sound ridiculous, or like a bunch of touchy-feely woowoo nonsense, but opening ourselves completely to whatever experience we are having enables us to live the full, rich, rewarding lives we all so desperately crave.

-If you would like to join in the conversation about Unconditional Love, we meet in person on Mondays at 6pm at the Abbey, and Thursdays at 5pm PST on Zoom.
+If you would like to join in the conversation about Embracing Love, we meet in person on Mondays at 6pm at the Abbey, and Thursdays at 5pm PST on Zoom.
 Contact us for more info!